krishaamer/green-filter-research/research/literature/design.md

     payment* = swapping your items with other members, as well as repairs of their products.

+***Design Implications***

--   *Design Implication*: Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
+-   Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
 These are large conglomerates with a massive CO2 footprint.
 See the index to find some alternatives.

 #### Experience Design {#experience-design}

 -   In @michaelabrashInventingFuture2017 Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
--   Loaning terminology from service design, the user journey within an app needs to consider about touchpoint on the way to a state of success.
+-   Loaning terminology from service design, the user journey within an app needs to consider each touchpoint on the way to a state of success.

 #### Interaction Design {#interaction-design}